HazyResearch/ThunderKittens/kernels/parallel/README.md

 export GPU=H100 # or B200
 ```

 Note that B200 is supported if the directory includes a `*_b100.cu` file or a file with no GPU-specific suffix.
-That is, if only a `*_h100.cu` file is present, B200 is not supported.
+Likewise, H100 is supported if the directory includes a `*_h100.cu` file or a file with no GPU-specific suffix

 ```bash
 cd <directory> # navigate to the desired operator directory